-If you have gum disease, a deep cleaning at Valley Dental Group from one of our dentists is a great way to treat your problem in its early states.
-Dr. Robert Brian Kane, Dr. Doris Chan and Dr. Luke St. Marie are all experienced in providing deep cleanings to treat periodontal disease.
+If you have gum disease, a deep cleaning at Valley Dental Group from our dentists is a great way to treat your problem in its early states.
+Dr. Luke St Marie and Dr. Christine Chen are experienced in providing deep cleanings to treat periodontal disease.
 If you would like to find out more or to schedule an appointment in Renton, Washington, we invite you to contact our office at 425-271-1727.

 What if I have periodontal or gum disease?